 Endgame is the only part of the game, where an amateur with enough preparation (and favorable position) can hold against a seasoned GM.
 By simply realizing that and spending time on this part of the game you will start making progress in no time.

 The lesson is simple.
 Once you think you understand the position, you should set it on the board and play it against a stronger opponent to see if you actually understand it.
-In most cases the answer will be ‘no’.
+In most cases, the answer will be ‘no’.
 Then you can come back to review the theory and try again.
 That’s an iterative process.
-After couple of times you will understand the ideas and will be able to apply them even in slightly different positions.
+After a couple of times, you will understand the ideas and will be able to apply them even in slightly different positions.

-In our 21 Days to Supercharge Your Chess training course we understand the importance on hands-on approach for chess training.
+In our 21 Days to Supercharge Your Chess training course, we understand the importance of a hands-on approach for chess training.
 That’s why we make you practice the endgames you have just learned against our sophisticated engine paired with endgames tables.
-Winning or holding your ground against it will give you confidence and skill to do the same over-the-board.
+Winning or holding your ground against it will give you confidence and the skill to do the same over the board.

-Another way to improve your endgames is to closely follow the endings played by strong GMs in tournament conditions.
+Another way to improve your endgames is to closely follow the endings that strong GMs play in tournament conditions.
 When you follow the games, you shouldn’t just passively follow the moves.
 You should place yourself in their shoes and ask why certain moves were played, what’s an idea behind it and how would you respond.
 Taking notes and writing down the ideas helps as well.

-The final method to improve your endgame play should be used in combination with the other techniques.
+You should use the final method to improve your endgame play in combination with the other techniques.
 You can track what kind of endgames you have the highest winning/losing/drawing percentage and draw conclusions about what positions you should spend more time on.
 This is a very powerful analytical technique that can help you to identify your strengths and weaknesses.

-We have the whole section in 21 Days Course which talks about it in detail and gives examples of how to use this kind of tools.
+We have the whole section in the 21 Days Course which talks about it in detail and gives examples of how to use these kinds of tools.